oleksiikolomiietssnapp/oleksiikolomiietssnapp/README.md

 ### Comunity

-We at @Snapp-Mobile also publishing weekly newsletter with all the stuff that's worth to read:
+We at Snapp also publishing [weekly newsletter](https://ios-newsletter.snappmobile.io/archive.html) with all the stuff that's worth to read:

 [<img src="https://img.shields.io/badge/Subscribe%20to%20newsletter-452BE9?style=for-the-badge&logoColor=white&labelColor=452be9" alt="Subscribe">](https://ios-newsletter.snappmobile.io/subscribe.html)